-Dr. Stephanie Seminara is a Professor of Medicine at Harvard Medical School and the Associate Chief of Research and Administration of the REU.
+Dr. Stephanie Seminara is a Professor of Medicine at Harvard Medical School and the Unit Chief of the REU.
 In the clinic, she sees both men and women with a broad variety of reproductive abnormalities, and has a particular interest in men and women with hypogonadal states.

 Dr. Seminara studies the genes that control the timing of puberty and fertility in the human.
 One of the central experiences of the human life is the transformation from childhood to adulthood—puberty.
 Although puberty is a universal human experience, the triggers for sexual maturation have been a “black box” within reproductive biology for decades.
 Although the hypothalamic hormone GnRH (gonadotropin hormone releasing hormone) has been traditionally viewed as the hypothalamic driver of the reproductive cascade, the factors that trigger GnRH neurons in the hypothalamus to awaken from their childhood quiescence and trigger the onset of sexual maturation have been difficult to elucidate.
 Understanding the factors that modulate GnRH secretion from the hypothalamus can lead to novel treatments for disorders such as abnormal pubertal development, amenorrhea, and infertility.
 Thus, the broad goal of Dr. Seminara’s work is to identify the factors that modulate GnRH secretion from the hypothalamus utilizing patients with congenital, idiopathic hypogonadotropic hypogonadism (GnRH deficiency, Kallmann syndrome).